coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

       * - ``hyp``
         - identifier
-        - an hypothesis defined in context
+        - a hypothesis defined in context
         - clear

       * - ``reference``